xtreamsrl/pytsviz/README.md

 Then, you're good to go.

 You're free to submit your pull requests.
 Just make sure they follow [conventional commit rules](https://www.conventionalcommits.org/en/v1.0.0/#specification).
-This can be enforced by tthe [*commitizen*](https://commitizen-tools.github.io/commitizen/) tool, which is also included among the package dependencies.
+This can be enforced by the [*commitizen*](https://commitizen-tools.github.io/commitizen/) tool, which is also included among the package dependencies.

 Please also make sure that function documntation is consistent.
 We are currently using [Sphinx docstrings](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).